MarcusChau/encryptDecrypt/README.md

 ## Development Expansion ##

-This application can be expaneded to where this can be implemented into passwords.
+This application can be expanded to where this can be implemented into passwords.

 ## Technology Stack ##